harivishvanath7/My_Portfolio/README.md

 Acts as a digital resume for myself to showcase my skills and projects.

-A great project for learning this technology.
+A Great project for learning this technology.